alanaschick/metemirge/README.md

 # metemirge
-Bioinformatics pipeline for reconstructing marker genes from metagenome sequence data.
+Bioinformatics pipeline for reconstructing marker genes from metagenome sequence data, using EMIRGE.